-Screening functions save time by allowing you to creating a set "on the fly" and change set types.
+Screening functions save time by allowing you to create a set "on the fly" and change set types.
 This means that you can apply any formula to a set other than just pre-defined or previously saved sets.
-Examples of screening functions are shown below:
+Examples of screening functions are shown below.

-@CHGCO(set_type) Function: Function with argument: @CSVM(DVPSXM,@CHGCO(ISSUE)) Sums up the dividend per share for all issues of a company.
-What it does:
+Example 1 Function: Function with argument

+@CSUM(DVPSXM,@CHGCO(ISSUE)) Sums up the dividend per share for all issues of a company

-Function: @SET(base set, condition)
+@SET(base set,condition)

-Function with argument: @SET(\$G,SIC=2834)
+@SET(\$C,SIC=2834)

-What it does: Screens the active Industrial database (\$G) for companies in the
+Screens the active U.S. companies database (\$C) for companies in

-pharmaceutical industry (SIC=2834).
+the pharmaceutical industry (SIC=2834).